ReactiveCocoa II: Reacting to Events

 }

-He’s using the form of flatMap that takes an explicit closure, which I hadn’t thought about.
+that takes an explicit closure, which I hadn’t thought about.
 I like it much better because is avoids the use of disposables entirely.
 Since this pattern comes up over and over again, I recommend learning it; I’m probably going to go back and look through some of our code and see if we can use it to clean things up.

 • • • • •

 With these two posts, you should have the basics to start writing code that leverages RAC.
 We have found it great to work with, despite some annoying warts, like a nagging feeling that disposables should not exist.
-While there is a steep learning curve, the issues page on the ReactiveCocoa project is full of active, helpful, and knowledgeable users who try their best to help newcomers.
+While there is a steep learning curve, the [issues page][rac-issues] on the ReactiveCocoa project is full of active, helpful, and knowledgeable users who try their best to help newcomers.
 As the popularity of the framework grows (and I expect it to keep growing), so will the quality and promptness of the help available.

 So give RAC a try.
 If you’re already familiar with functional programming, it will be like seeing an old friend.
 If you’re not, it will teach you new ways of thinking about your software.
 And in both cases, it will lead to very expressive code that is far more testable than the code that typically finds its way in iOS apps.

-1 I literally can’t.
-I am at this point not even positive that all three version of flatMap obey the three monad laws, but I believe they do.
-The most interesting thing is that there is yet another method, mapError that is technically a flatMap, but on the error part of the Signal.
-All in all, SignalProducers and Signals are much more complex than regular monads, and I’m not going to pretend I can tell you much more about their theoretical underpinnings, though I suspect that would be a fantastic topic for a post or even paper.↩︎
+are much more complex than regular monads, and I’m not going to pretend I can tell you much more about their theoretical underpinnings, though I suspect that would be a fantastic topic for a post or even paper.↩︎

-2 We could get the same result by operating on the arrays we get from comicsCollectionDisplayProducer, but that would assume that they are of the same size and in the same order.
+, but that would assume that they are of the same size and in the same order.
 Written properly, that would include all sorts of error checking that this approach sidesteps.↩︎